Vision + Initiatives

 The following projects will be constructed on the Oregon City and Harmony campuses:

-This project replaces the 61-year-old former Oregon Institute of Technology building on the Harmony Community Campus in Milwaukie.
+This project replaced the 61-year-old former Oregon Institute of Technology building on the Harmony Community Campus in Milwaukie.
 The new facility allows CCC to continue to grow its Health Science, workforce development and general education offerings in the North Clackamas area.

 Construction of the Holden Industrial Technology Center on the Oregon City campus, complete with labs and classrooms, benefits manufacturing, machining and CNC machining programs.